Colossal Terahertz Magnetoresistance from Magnetic Polarons in EuZn$_2$P$_2$

 \textit{Discussion}\,---\,The observation of a colossal terahertz magnetoresistance in EuZn$_2$P$_2$ places our results in the broader context of large magnetoresistive phenomena that have attracted intense recent interest because of their fundamental importance and potential for magnetic control of electrical conductivity~\cite{PhysRevB.110.064407,PhysRevB.110.174408,PhysRevB.111.014431,PhysRevB.111.115114,p2c5-r163,6yv6-kf97,wq1l-wj9k,7tkr-16rc}.
 At terahertz frequencies, large magnetoresistive responses have been reported most prominently in manganites and, more recently, in spin-textured antiferromagnets.
 In manganites, negative THz MR have been measured in La$_{1-x}$Sr$_x$MnO$_3$, reaching about $40\%$ in 8 T at 1~THz~\cite{LloydHughes2017THzCMR} and nearly $60\%$ in 6~T at 0.4~THz~\cite{Tay:23}, depending on composition, both near the Curie temperature.
 These effects have been discussed in terms of intrinsic intragrain transport associated with double exchange, hopping between localized states, and phase competition.
 Scaling relations between conductivity and terahertz dielectric permittivity have also been investigated in the CMR regime of Pr$_{0.65}$Ca$_{0.28}$Sr$_{0.07}$MnO$_3$~\cite{Pimenov2006THzScaling}.

 Similar to our observations, Ref.~\cite{LloydHughes2017THzCMR} reports a THz MR larger than the extrapolated dc value.
-Conversely, the discrepancy between the large dc CMR measured in transport experiments~\cite{Cook2025EuZn2P2Polaron,Dutra2025GaEuZn2P2} and the smaller MR inferred from the zero-frequency extrapolation of the THz conductivity can be understood in terms of the different time and length scales probed by these techniques.
+By contrast, the $\sim\!30\%$ MR inferred here from the zero-frequency extrapolation at 1.6~K and 7~T is far smaller than the direct dc CMR reported for pristine EuZn$_2$P$_2$, which reaches 99.4\% at 4~T and 99.7\% at 9~T near $T_\mathrm{N}$~\cite{Krebber2023EuZn2P2PRB,Cook2025EuZn2P2Polaron}.
+This discrepancy can be understood in terms of the different time and length scales probed by these techniques.
 While dc transport is sensitive to long-range conduction paths, terahertz spectroscopy probes local carrier dynamics and is therefore less affected by inhomogeneous transport or slow channels lying below the experimental frequency window.
 Additional differences may also arise from extrinsic effects such as electrical contacts.

 More recently, giant negative THz MR in EuTe$_2$ was linked to a distinct mechanism based on magnetic-field control of spin orientation and the associated reconstruction of the low-energy band structure, including a field-induced gap change.
 In that system, MR exceeding 90~\% was reported in 2.5~T at 1.1~THz for temperatures slightly above $T_\mathrm{N}$~\cite{Hao2026EuTe2THzMR}.
-In comparison, the terahertz MR observed here in EuZn$_2$P$_2$ reaches the same record level above 4~T near $T_\mathrm{N}$, albeit at higher frequency, placing it among the largest responses reported to date.
+In comparison, the terahertz MR observed here in EuZn$_2$P$_2$ reaches the same record level above 4~T at 1.6~K, albeit at higher frequency, placing it among the largest responses reported to date.
 Importantly, the mechanism responsible for the effect is fundamentally different from those previously reported.
 Our results indicate a strong magnetoresistive response governed by magnetic polarons, demonstrating that polaronic magnetotransport remains active in terahertz frequencies for this class of correlated magnetic semiconductors.

 \